Ningning-HOU/homepage/_pages/about.md

 Research Interests
 ======
 ------
-Low Power Wide Area Networks(LPWANs), Artificial Intelligence of Things (AIoT), Wireless Sensing and Networking, and Wireless Security
+Low Power Wide Area Networks(LPWANs), Artificial Intelligence of Things (AIoT), Wireless Computing and Networking, and Wireless Security. <br/>

+Also interested in collaborations and discussions on ISAC, Space-air-ground Integrated Networks, LLMs+CPS, Drones and Robotics.
+Please drop me an email if you are interested in working together.

 Conference papers